lwukusick/forth-presentation/ForthPresentationNotes.md

 `: const create , does> @ ;`

-This would store the proceeding value in memory with , under the following dictionary header at compile time, and then at run time it would access the memory address with @ and return the value stored there.
+This would store the proceeding value in memory with , under the following dictionary header at compile time.
+At run time it would access the memory address with @ and return the value stored there.